jvrc/tutorials/html/_sources/advanced/sensors.txt

 Open a project file
 -------------------

-Choose "Open" in "File" menu and select a project file for JVRC-1.
+Choose "Open..." in "File" menu and select a project file for JVRC-1.
 Its name is samples/tutorials/cnoid/sample1.cnoid.

 Sensors defined in JVRC-1 model